wgxcodersdc/organization/leadership-resources/Education/README.md

 - [Front End]()
 - [Python]()
 - [Ruby]()

+#### Suggested Meetup Types:
+##### These meeting templates are explained in depth in the [Suggested Meeting Types]() page.
+1. Beginner's Night (Install Party!)
+2. Beginner's Night (Coding basics)
+2. Demo Night
+3. Tech Talks
+4. Crash other meetups
+5. Get a job / Linkedin Updates
+6. Happy Hour
+7. "How do you google for language X"
+8. Intro to Git for Language X
+9. Virtual coding sessions/Office Hours
+10. Tech talk planning sessions
+11. Popular Speakers
+12. Conference recap - people go to large conferences and talk about lessons learned / we show some recorded talks

 #### Project Suggestions
 Emma Grasmeder started a [repository for suggested projects](github.com/emmagras/wwc-mini-projects) that offers suggested tasks for our attendees to work on.
 Working on projects without the crutch of a tutorial can be like learning a natural language by immersion.